christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

     Julio-Claudian dynasty were Pisos, including Nero who was nearly deposed by a Piso.
 Appius is also cognate with Arrius (through rhotacization in ancient Latin the /p/ and /r/ could be swapped.
--   "Sar" root (Sar is the Scythian word for King.
-Sarpa (Sanskrit) = Serpent, so "King of the Serpent"): Sarmatian, Sargon, Sarlagab, Akkadian šarrum, Vedic Sarpa, Serapis (Sar-Apis), Zarathustra, Saracen (Roman word for Middle Easterners), Cesar, Asar, Tsar, etc. Sar means king across empires.
-In the bible the Scythian Sar (king) became Esau (Edom) the progenitor of the Edomites, a metaphor for the forces of oppression and injustice.

 **2 Ancient Alias Names List (Chronologically Organized by Era and Dynasty)**